IBM/kubernetes-storage/docs/Lab5/cos-with-s3fs/COS.md

     echo $RESOURCEGROUP
     ```

-## Create an Object Storage Instance
+## Create an IBM Cloud Object Storage Instance

 The Lite service plan for Cloud Object Storage includes Regional and Cross Regional resiliency, flexible data classes, and built in security.
 For the sample application, I will choose the `standard` and `regional` options in the `ibmc-s3fs-standard-regional` storageclass that is typical for web or mobile apps and we don't need cross-regional resilience beyond resilience per zones for our workshop app, but the options to choose for usage strategies and therefor the pricing of storageclasses for the bucket is very granular.